 Prior to Luke's illness he was a curious, energetic, and strong willed 3 year old boy.
 Three months after Luke's transplant his personality and enthusiasm for life is in full force.
 Luke's is best when he is out and about.
 His likes include swimming, tumbling, school, and church.
 His favorite movie at the moment is Trolls.

-Luke's older brother is nine year old Liam (4th grade).
+Luke's older brother is 10 year old Liam (4th grade).
 Luke's younger sister is 1year old Lily.
 He loves spending time with family.
 Playing with his big brother and cousins is something he always look forward to doing.
 He loves bonding with his grandparents.

 Tara, Mama, is a social studies teacher at Millard North high school.
-DJ, Daddy, works for Union Pacific Streamline.
+DJ, Daddy, works for Union Pacific Loup logistics.
 We welcome you to our CaringBridge website.
 We are using it to keep family and friends updated in one place.
 We appreciate your support and words of hope and encouragement.
 Thank you for visiting.